Are You Engaging with your Channel Partners?

 The good news is that channel partners have traditionally been a loyal bunch.
 However, the massive changes in the industry and with their very survival threatened, everything is on the table.
 Unlike losing a customer opportunity, a partner will usually not advise you of the defection.
 You may see an unexplained decline in revenue, either slowly or immediate, and not catch it in time for anything other than a post-mortem.

 Channel Mechanics has just published the Definitive Guide to Keeping Channel Partners Engaged.
-With 17 pages of detailed insight, including the top 16 reasons that partners are disengaging from vendor programs, this guide will help you protect your most important partners from losing focus.
+With 17 pages of detailed insight, including the top 16 reasons that partners are disengaging from vendor programs, this guide on Engaging Channel Partners will help you protect your most important partners from losing focus.